UniDi/unidi.github.io/docs/02-Get Started/01-Introduction.md

 - **Encourages modular code** - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.
 - **Testability** - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different ‘composition root’ which wires up the dependencies in a different way.
 Want to only test one subsystem?
 Simply create a new composition root.
 UniDi also has some support for avoiding code duplication in the composition root itself (using Installers - described below).
 Also see here and here for further discussion and justification for using a DI framework.

-_Originally written by Steve Vermeulen in 2016, edited for UniDi_